-It is becoming increasingly common for interviewers to throw in some unusual questions during interviews rather than sticking to the tried-and-true.
-This could be for a number of reasons: they want to see if you can think on your feet, can think creatively, can say something illuminating about yourself – and possibly demonstrate a sense of humour.
+It is becoming increasingly common for interviewers to throw in some unusual questions during interviews rather than sticking to the tried-and-true list.
+This could be for a number of reasons: they want to see if you can think on your feet, be creative, say something illuminating about yourself – and possibly demonstrate a sense of humour.

 This can take the form of a question such as ‘If you were an animal, what would you be?’
-Variations of this kind of question could include ‘If you were a fruit, what would it be?’ or even ‘If you were a breakfast cereal, what would it be?’
+Variations of this kind of question could include ‘If you were a fruit, what would it be?’, 'If you could be any colour, what colour would you be?' or even ‘If you were a breakfast cereal, what would it be?’

 There is obviously no right answer to questions like these, nor can you plan for them – but this is your chance to be creative and really impress with your inventiveness.
 What is required is for you to think fast, not get flustered, and try to think of something that you think represents your best attributes.